luisMedrano/PassingDataBetweenViewControllers/README.md

 # iOS:Passing Data Between ViewControllers

-##conde Sample in Objective-C and Swift
+###code Sample is Objective-C and Swift using Protocols/Delegates

-###The code sample are using Protocols/Delegates

 The code can be use under: